getpelican/pelican/docs/content.rst

 (``||``) in addition to curly braces (``{}``) for internal links.
 For example:
 ``|filename|an_article.rst``, ``|tag|tagname``, ``|category|foobar``.
 The syntax was changed from ``||`` to ``{}`` to avoid collision with Markdown extensions or reST directives.
+Similarly, Pelican also still supports linking to static content with ``{filename}``.
+The syntax was changed to ``{static}`` to allow linking to both generated articles and pages and their static sources.

 Support for the old syntax may eventually be removed.

 Importing an existing site